Engineering: 2026 Construction Work

 CONSTRUCTION IMPACT

 Sections of road will require closures throughout the construction period.
 Large vehicle traffic will not be permitted to enter the Woodenhead Loop during construction.
 Notices will be delivered to impacted residents a minimum of 48 hours prior to planned shutdowns or road closures.
 Expect equipment noise and increased numbers of construction vehicles.
 Road closures and detours will be clearly marked with traffic cones, and traffic control persons when required.
 Please follow all detour routes, drive cautiously, and protect our construction zone workers.
+Local businesses remain OPEN and accessible via a temporary two-way traffic system on Mutas Road.

 TIMELINE